First Access Visa® Credit Card review

 - Annual fee: $75 year one, $48 thereafter (See terms)

 - Purchase intro APR: N/A

 - Regular APR: 34.99 percent (See terms)

-The First Access Visa Credit Card provides that little bump of credit history even when you have a bad or nonexistent credit score.
+The First Access Visa Credit Card provides that little bump of credit history even when you have a bad or nonexistent credit.
 However, there is a price to pay for this boost in the form of fees and a very high APR.

 The First Access Visa Credit Card is not a secured credit card, meaning applicants don’t have to have the amount of their credit limit as a deposit.
-This is great news for those who don’t have immediate cash on hand but also need to improve their credit score.
+This is great news for those who don’t have immediate cash on hand but also need to improve their credit.

 Current welcome offer

 In lieu of a standard introductory APR or rewards offer, the First Access Visa charges no monthly or cash advance fees for the first year of card ownership.
 Considering the high fees charged on the card, waiving the monthly service fee of $6.25 and the cash advance fee ($10 or 3 percent—whichever is greater) will come as a relief.

 While this isn’t a card loaded with travel perks or exciting rewards, it provides a means for cardholders to rebuild their credit history.

 Considering that the card is unsecured, an overall credit limit of $300 is reasonable.
 An important note, though, is that the first annual fee of $75 is deducted from this overall limit in the first year (After that, $48.00 annually).